-LitCoat paint that is light emitting, is the most advanced electroluminescent paint system technology with great and simple usability not only in the electroluminescent packaging and the artist/artistic direction of EL applications but also to apply as DIY on cars, motorbikes, boats, etc.
+LitCoat™ paint that is light emitting, is the most advanced electroluminescent paint system technology with great and simple usability not only in the electroluminescent packaging and the artist/artistic direction of EL applications but also to apply as DIY on cars, motorbikes, boats, etc.

-It was applied with a simple paintbrush but you also can spray-paint the LitCoat electroluminescent paint system on cars, boats, motorbikes, helmets, art crafts, etc.
+Quick applied working electroluminescent paint sample on paper.
+LitCoat can be applied on almost everything.
+This electroluminescent paint sample on paper was fabricated within 10 minutes and still needs to dry out properly.
+It was applied with a simple paintbrush but better is to use HVLP equipment and spray-paint the LitCoat electroluminescent paint system on cars, boats, motorbikes, helmets, art crafts, etc.

 Electroluminescent paint has the ability to light up when energized and inherently is very simple.
 When no current is applied it looks like normal paint and when energized the electroluminescence is activated within the EL layer.

-LitCoat paint layers, or electroluminescent paint, is the result of LitCoat pigment dissolved in a carrier and is sandwiched and electro powered between two conductive film layers or electrodes.
+LitCoat™ paint layers, or electroluminescent paint, is the result of LitCoat pigment dissolved in a carrier and is sandwiched and electro powered between two power remittance film layers or electrodes.

-LitCoat responds instantly to current.
+LitCoat™ responds instantly to current.
 The LitCoat Pigment only requires a 0.6 mA of current to charge one square to initiate the color change.
 As you know, Inverter works on any voltage 12v, 24v, 110v, 220v.
 The power sources are the same as those that drive EL wire and panels today.

-LitCoat Electroluminescent paint system is not intended for non-professionals in the coating sector.
-We assume you have a professional background related to the coating industry and have the expert ability to apply and disperse the additives within the Electroluminescent paint system.
+LitCoat™ Electroluminescent paint system is not intended for non-professionals in the coating sector.
+We assume you have a professional background related to the coating industry and have the expert paint sprayer ability to apply the Electroluminescent paint system.

 As a chemical pigment specialist, I started developing color changing paint based on electroluminescent back in 2008 in Germany.
 At that time mainly to improve the electroluminescent spray-painting application vs the screen printing process.

-LitCoat is the advanced electroluminescent paint formulation enabling you to enter this mind-boggling market opportunity with even something far more better regarding flexibility in application and appliance, as compared to ELastoLite or lumilor to name a few.
+LitCoat™ is the advanced electroluminescent paint formulation enabling you to enter this mind-boggling market opportunity with even something far more better regarding flexibility in application and appliance, as compared to ELastoLite or lumilor to name a few.

-LitCoat is by far easier, cheaper and more flexible when it comes to monetizing your skills.
-The below video shows some general background information on the subject.
-With LitCoat you simply can paint it or spray-paint it.
+LitCoat™ is by far easier, cheaper and more flexible when it comes to monetizing your skills.
+With LitCoat you simply can spray-paint “light”.